bountyhunter12/DSA/README.md

 4. Sort 0s, 1s and 2s: Given an array arr[] containing only 0s, 1s, and 2s.
 Sort the array in ascending order.

+5. Move all negative numbers to beginning and positive to end with constant extra space: An array contains both positive and negative numbers in random order.
+Rearrange the array elements so that all negative numbers appear before all positive numbers.